 It is ideal for sellers to complete all disclosure formalities even if your state laws do not mandate it.

 Skipping on providing disclosures can attract lawsuits in the future if any material defects are found.
 If you disclose any defects early on, the buyer may not be able to file a lawsuit against those defects in the future.

 Lying is the biggest mistake you can make on seller disclosures.

 Making false claims or failing to disclose material defects can lead to a fraud lawsuit against you in the future.

 In some cases, you may have to take back your house and pay the buyer back all the costs incurred in the transaction.
 This could happen in cases where the severity of the defect makes it impossible for the buyer to keep the house.

 👉 Not Providing Disclosures in Time

-A real estate agent will usually provide you with disclosure statement required in your locality.
-They also verify and submit it to buyers within time before closing.
+A real estate agent will usually provide you with the disclosure statement required in your locality.
+They also verify and submit it to buyers within the time before closing.